adityadaniel/SourceryDemo/README.md

 This is demo project for iOS Pintar sharing session.
 There's `.sourcery.yml` configuration files on the root of the folder that describe where's the template location as well as where generated code should be located.

+Make sure you have sourcery in your system.
+You can install it using Homebrew: `brew install sourcery`

 `.sourcery.yml` contains 2 configuration to demonstrate generating `Codable` code and `AutoCasePath`.

 To generate using Sourcery, run: